OpShin/pluthon/README.md

 programming language.
 It is used as an intermediate step when compiling a pythonic smart contract language down to UPLC.

+## Contributing

 Contributions are very welcome.

+## Notes

+- Some higher level functions defined in pluthon use UPLC builtin variables.
+In order to avoid naming conflicts, all variables assigned start with "_" and end with "#".